-General Practice teams across Canterbury have started inviting people in this age group to come in for their free measles catch up.
+General Practice teams across Canterbury and the West Coast have started inviting people in this age group to come in for their free measles catch up.
 People can also get an MMR catch up from some pharmacies if they are aged over 16.

 “Measles is more than eight times more infectious than COVID-19.
 It can make you very sick and affect your health for the rest of your life.
 Getting a catch-up dose now will make sure you and those around you are protected in the future,” says Ramon.
 MMR is also part of the childhood immunisation schedule (moving to 12 and 15 months from 1st October 2020).
 Anyone born after 1969 continues to be eligible for two free MMR doses.